 By now, most people understand that computers and software programs need code in order to work.
 So, what is code?
 Computer code is a type of language that computers understand.
 For example, some common computer languages are Python and C++.

 In this respect, the computer programmer can be likened to a translator.
-Because the computer programmer speaks the language of the computer or the software the end-user does not have to know this language.
+Because the computer programmer speaks the language of the computer or the software, the end-user does not have to know this language.
 Instead, the user sees a visual representation of the code.
-It is only important that the end-user understand how to use the visual representation of the code.
+It is only important that the end-user understands how to use the visual representation of the code.
 Here’s an example.
 A video game player can push a button on the video game in order to access supplies, like food.
 The game player does not see the underlying computer code or language that operates the button.
-The game player only sees the button on-screen and pushes it to get what he or she wants from the game.
+The game player only sees the on-screen button and pushes it to get what he or she wants from the game.
 Because the computer programmer wrote the code that operates the game’s buttons, the game player does not need to know how to write code in order to play the game.

 College for Aspiring Computer Programmers